Method of images for one-dimensional discrete random walk under a reflecting barrier: Method of images

-For simplicity, we have considered a simple lattice random walk; however, Eq. (\ref{eq:Gmrfsol}) can be used for $\hat{G}_0(x,x_{\rm i},s)$ for a continuous-time random walk instead of Eq. (\ref{eq:G0_0d}). \cite{Montroll,Hughes_95} Previously, van Kampen and Oppenheim showed that the probability density no longer has a zero slope at $x=-b$ (nor at $x=0$) but at $x=-b/2$. \cite{vanKampen_72} Their conclusion is consistent with Eq. (\ref{eq:Gmrfsol}).
-During the final drafting of this article, we became aware that Eq. (\ref{eq:Gmrfsol}) was proved recently in a very different manner in a different context. \cite{Corwin_18} Previously, Eq. (\ref{eq:Gmrfsolv1}) was derived by solving a recursive equation. \cite{Montroll_67} An interpretation of Eq. (\ref{eq:Gmrfsolv1}) based on the method of images was also given using an intuitive argument for the reflecting boundary.
-The boundary condition given by $G_{\rm mrf}(-b,x_{\rm i}, t)=G_{\rm mrf}(0,x_{\rm i}, t)$ implies that a walker just arriving at the auxiliary site is placed back at the physical site located at $0$.
-It also implies that the rational position of the reflecting barrier, although we are considering the discrete lattice, might be the midpoint between the auxiliary site at $-1$ and the physical site at $0$. \cite{Schwarz_75}Here, we derived mathematically that the reflecting barrier should be located at the site $-1/2$ to satisfy $G_{\rm mrf}(-b,x_{\rm i}, t)=G_{\rm mrf}(0,x_{\rm i}, t)$.
+For analytical simplicity, we have considered a continuous-time simple random walk; however, Eq.
+(14) also applies to $\hat{G}_0(x,x_{\rm i},s)$ as defined in Eq. (\ref{eq:G0_0dAg}) of Appendix A, which corresponds to a continuous-time random walk with a general waiting time distribution, replacing the exponential case given in Eq. (\ref{eq:G0_0d}). \cite{Montroll,Hughes_95} Previously, van Kampen and Oppenheim showed that the probability density no longer has a zero slope at $x =-b$ (nor at $x=0$), but instead at $x=-b/2$. \cite{vanKampen_72} Their conclusion is consistent with Eq. (\ref{eq:Grflsol}).
+They also demonstrated that the slip coefficient can be defined at $x = -b$ when total probability is not conserved due to absorption at the boundary.
+Interestingly, they argued that the concept of a slip coefficient does not apply in the case of a reflecting boundary, since the probability density exhibits a zero slope at $x = -b/2$ rather than at $x = -b$; in other words, the effective reflecting boundary is shifted from the actual boundary location.
+During the final drafting of this article, we became aware that Eq. (\ref{eq:Grflsol}) was proved recently in a very different manner in a different context. \cite{Corwin_18} Previously, Eq. (\ref{eq:Grflsolv1}) was derived by solving a recurrence relation, and its connection to the method of images was noted with the remark, ``This could have been derived directly by the theory of images.'' \cite{Montroll_67} The boundary condition given by $G_{\rm rfl}(-b,x_{\rm i}, t)=G_{\rm rfl}(0,x_{\rm i}, t)$ implies that a walker just arriving at the auxiliary site is placed back at the physical site located at $0$.
+It also implies that the rational position of the reflecting barrier, although we are considering the discrete lattice, might be the midpoint between the auxiliary site at $-1$ and the physical site at $0$. \cite{Schwarz_75} Here, we derived mathematically that the reflecting barrier should be located at the site $-1/2$ to satisfy $G_{\rm rfl}(-b,x_{\rm i}, t)=G_{\rm rfl}(0,x_{\rm i}, t)$.